Pekkahu/example-gallery/README.md

         #  buff decides how much space will be there from the border of the Mobject to the Animation.
         self.play(Circumscribe(hi, buff = 1))
 ```
+> if we can add more parameters we can have more funcationality from these
+> color – The color of the surrounding shape.
+> run_time – The duration of the entire animation.
+> fade_in – Whether to make the surrounding shape to fade in.
+It will be drawn otherwise.
+> fade_out – Whether to make the surrounding shape to fade out.
+It will be undrawn otherwise.

 ### output